circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ## Using macOS
 {: #using-macos }

-_Available on CircleCI Cloud - not currently available on self-hosted installations_

 Using the `macos` executor allows you to run your job in a macOS environment on a VM.
 In macOS, the following resources classes are available:

 Class                 | vCPUs | RAM